 Peter tells us our actions need to be consistent with the principles of Scripture and of Jesus’ message.
 In short, we need to be good citizens, be good neighbors, take particular care of our Christian family.
 In short, do what Christ would do, as far as it is in us.
 We need to cling to the good and reject the evil thoughts and actions of our old sinful selves.
 Let us do our best to think, in hard and trying times, what would Jesus do in our situation, and then act in a manner most like Him.
 In order to make the world a better place, we first have to start with our selves then work out word, applying the principles of Christ to our lives.
-God does not ask us to be perfect; He does ask us to do our best to try to be perfect, to follow Jesus’ lead to the extent we have it in us.
+God does not ask us to be perfect; He does ask us individually to do our best to try to be perfect, to follow Jesus’ lead to the extent we have it in us.
 Each of us is different, some are in truth less bad than others.
 God holds us each to the same standard, that is to do our best.
-Not to be better than any other particular person, but to do our best to follow His Instructions.
-Being better than someone else is of no account, what is of account is following His Instructions to the best of YOUR ability.

 In the Gospel according to Saint John, Jesus tells of His impending bodily death and resurrection.
 He reminds us if we have eternal life, sorrow, even the sorrow of death is transient, for He has conquered death.
 It is a very minor thing in the long term view the sorrow of a temporary parting of a loved one.
 For that is all that is, if we put our trust and hope in God and do our very best to follow Him.
 We have to keep this in mind throughout our travel along the straight and narrow upward path.
 His One Sacrifice, made One Time, for All Mankind, for All Time is that joy that no man can take from us.
 But, if we want to share in that eternal life, we need to see the error of our ways in the Light of His Light and take actions to follow Him.